jsp117/React-Portfolio/README.md

 ## Future Development

-Due to the fact that I am only displaying two projects, I moved the projects out of MongoDB into a json file.
+Due to the fact that I am only displaying six projects, I moved the projects out of MongoDB into a json file.
 In the future, I would like to scrape all the images and the rest of the repository information not given by the GitHub API and add this into MongoDB.

 ## Author
 Jonathan SanPedro - Bachelors of Information Technology at Rutgers New Brunswick - Student at Berkeley Coding Bootcamp